 In the database of 2000 virus strains that have been sequenced in the National Reference Center (KU Leuven), 4 strains with the N501Y mutation were found.
 All 4 N501Y-samples date back to 30 November 2020.
-The ages of the N501Y-patients are 7, 7, 11 (same cluster, link with The Netherlands) and 42 (still under investigation).
+Three of the N501Y-patients are children part of a cluster, linked to The Netherlands.
+One is an adult.
+Investigation conducted so far did not identify a link with the UK, for none of the cases.